afumedo24/Smart-Dashboard-/README.md

 ## Basic Usage
 To start the project, follow these steps:

-After starting both applications, check the output of the frontend terminal.
-This will display the URL for the frontend, typically `http://localhost:5173`.
-Open your browser and enter this URL to access the homepage (dashboard).

-To use the application:

 1. Ensure you are connected to the THD network/VPN.
+2. Check the frontend terminal output for the URL, typically `http://localhost:5173`.
+Open this URL in your browser to access the homepage (dashboard).
-2. Click on the login button at the top right corner of the NavBar.
+3. Click the login button at the top right corner of the NavBar.
-3. You will be redirected to the login page.
-Here, you can register a new user by clicking on the "Register" link under the login button.
-4. Fill in the required data.
-Ensure that the password and confirm password fields match, otherwise registration will fail.
+4. Register a new user by clicking the "Register" link under the login button and filling in the required data.
+Ensure that the password and confirm password fields match.
 5. After registering, you will be redirected back to the login page.
-You can now log in with your username and password.
+Log in with your new username and password.
-6. Once logged in, you are free to explore the app.
+6. Once logged in, explore the app features.

 ### Key Use Cases
 - **Dashboard**: View the main dashboard after logging in.